flytbase/apidoc/source/includes/navigation/disarm.md

 ###Description:
 This API disarms the motors.
-Read API desciption below before you use it.
+Read API description below before you use it.
 Calling this API during flight will cause the motors to stall and may result in crash.

 ###Parameters: